Building your search website

 Social Media – while your peers, respected thought leaders and consumer focused enterprises are broadening their reach with facebook, twitter, instragram and blogging keeping your site free of these new tools brings focus to the message of what you are looking to do and who you are.
 Tracking “likes” and “follows” will not win over the appreciation of a business owner.
 Your public opinions and views fall into the category of “TMI”.
 You want sellers to be forming opinions about you from your interactions, not from what they can see on the Internet about you.

 The search process requires lots of decisions about details, as will running the business you will eventually purchase.
 Being thoughtful about how you are being perceived by the prospective seller is a critical element in finding an owner who is willing to sell ‘their baby’ to you.
+Be focused on getting the right message to the business owner, not a banker, broker or investor!

 I encourage comments from readers and dialog about the topics which allows others to see the commentary and learn both from my views and the views of others; a virtuous learning cycle.
 Jump right in!